 According to the National Center on Health, Physical Activity, and Disability (NCHPAD), when creating an accessible garden, paved areas should be firm, level, drain well, require little maintenance, and offer good traction.
 Areas should be a minimum of 40 inches wide or more so that wheelchair or scooter users can get around and wider spaces can provide areas for them to turn around.
 The next step is deciding on which types of containers you will use: individual containers or planters help to raise the soil within easy reach and larger sizes are also heavier and stable enough to allow a gardener to safely lean on it for support without it tipping over; raised beds, which have the soil at a minimum of 24” from the ground, are great for gardening from a seated position*; and vertical gardening allows the use of growing space without crowding areas needed for freedom of movement.

 There are a great variety of gardening tools, equipment, and techniques that have been specialized for people with disabilities.
 These assistive technology tools assist gardeners with disabilities to reduce effort, maximize their abilities, and increase their independence, while protecting their muscles and joints from injury and fatigue.
 Examples include modified handles on gardening implements like spades and forks, and lightweight portable seats and wagons.
-If you would like to learn more about assistive technology for gardening, take a look through AbleData’s database or contact them by calling 800/227-0216.
+If you would like to learn more about assistive technology for gardening, checkout AT for Gardening and AT Helps Farmers Keep Working, both developed by the AbleData project.

 Plant selection is also an important part of making a garden accessible.
 Plants with bright, bold, and contrasting colors are great for people with vision loss or other visual disabilities.
 Using shorter varieties of plants in large planters or raised beds helps keep them from growing out of reach.
 Plants that have fuzzy leaves or interesting barks, stems, and flowers can be utilized with the sense of touch during a sensory stimulation activity.